zulip/zulip/docs/subsystems/notifications.md

   details from the database like "which users receiving this message are online".
 - **Thousands of users**.
-Zulip supports thousands of users, and we want to avoid `send_event()` pushing large amounts of per-user data to Tornado via RabbitMQ for scalability reasons.
+Zulip supports thousands of users, and we want to avoid `send_event_on_commit()` pushing large amounts of per-user data to Tornado via RabbitMQ for scalability reasons.
 - **Tornado doesn't do database queries**.
 Because the Tornado system is an asynchronous event-driven framework, and our Django database library is synchronous, database queries are very expensive.
 So